 For the latest information on the work we are doing to respect our environment please visit j-sainsbury.co.uk/responsibility/.

 We are committed to improving the efficiency of our transport fleet, and minimising the number of road miles we travel.
 However, we also recognise that food miles are just one factor contributing to overall environmental impact.
 For example, our research into the carbon footprint of Kenyan roses and Dutch roses showed that Kenyan roses, despite travelling further, had a smaller footprint.

 We believe in looking at the overall sustainability of our decisions - social, economic and environmental.
 We are committed to taking the widest range of information into consideration when making decisions to tackle climate change.

-We were the first retailer to set out to use a comprehensive packaging labelling system, in 2006, that not only labels each component but specifically identifies the components that can and cannot be recycled.
+In 2006 we were the first retailer to set out to use a comprehensive packaging labelling system that not only labels each component, but specifically identifies the components that can and cannot be recycled.

 We define what can and cannot be recycled in terms of whether local authorities commonly offer recycling facilities for the material.
 Messages include: 'sorry not yet recyclable' or 'most councils will collect this for recycling' to make it much clearer to customers what they can do to recycle or home-compost.

 We offer recycling banks in many of our supermarket car parks.
 This means we can increase the materials that customers want to recycle, including clothing.
 Our recycling centres across the country receive the highest volume of donations for Oxfam beyond its own shops.

 For the most up-to-date information on our recycling progress please visit

 We send no waste to landfill.
 This has been the case since 2013.
 Surplus food is donated to local charities or used as animal feed.
 When it’s not suitable for consumption it’s used to generate energy through anaerobic digestion.
 All general waste is recycled or turned into fuel.